aaronhnsy/discord-ext-lava/docs/pages/installing.rst

 .. admonition:: Warning
     :class: attention

-    Installing the development version is not recommended as the it might have bugs.
+    Installing the development version is not recommended as it may contain bugs.

 .. tab:: Windows